 italki is one of the most useful websites for learning any language, Korean included.
 On their platform, you can book private classes directly from a tutor.
 It’s much cheaper than you may expect, often less than $10 per hour.
 Additionally, they have lots of useful extra features, such as language exchanges, and their notebooks section where you can get free feedback on your writing.
 Review.

-Pimsleur is one of the most well-known language learning courses around.
+One of the most well-known language learning courses.
 In the past, I had a hard time recommending them because they were too expensive.
-But, they've recently added a subscription option which makes things much more affordable.
-Compared with other courses, Pimsleur is much better at getting you to speak and actively use the Korean you've learned.
+But, they’ve recently added a subscription option which makes things much affordable.
+Compared with other courses, Pimsleur is better at getting you to speak and actively use the Korean you’ve learned.
 However, this comes at the cost of clear grammar explanations.
 Review.